 BRPD working to navigate through budget cuts with 2025 budget

-BATON ROUGE - The Baton Rouge Police Department is one of the first departments to feel the cuts happening to their budget following the incorporation of St. George, which has them currently operating on a $9 million budget.
+BATON ROUGE - The Baton Rouge Police Department is one of the first departments to feel the cuts happening to their budget following the incorporation of St. George, which has them currently operating with a $9 million budget reduction.

 A month into 2025, Mayor Sid Edwards says every day, his administration is looking over their budget.

-"No effect yet, of course, because we haven't put any initiatives out, we're looking at it," Edwards said.
+"No effect yet, of course, because we haven't put any initiatives out.
+We're looking at it," Edwards said.

-Cuts have happened to programs in the Baton Rouge Police like shot spotter and BRPD's mounted patrol.
-BRPD Chief "TJ" Morse says while they have canceled the contract, they are still getting services for now in regards to the shot spotter.
+Cuts have happened to programs in the Baton Rouge Police like ShotSpotter and BRPD's mounted patrol.
+BRPD Chief "TJ" Morse says while they have canceled the ShotSpotter contract, but are still getting services -- for now.

 "They have agreed to continue that service without accepting any money from us for now, while we look for possible other funding sources.
 It was a decision that it's extremely expensive and kind of cost prohibitive to move the sensors to other parts of the city," Morse said.